Skip to content

 In the next step, retrieve the CAPTCHA result from our servers.

 If the CAPTCHA widget has been successfully solved in the frontend, you will receive a so-called verification token.
 Send this to your backend.
-You will also need the secret-key from your CAPTCHA.
-You can find your secret key in the dashboard of your CAPTCHA.
+You will also need an api-key.
+You can manage your API keys in the dashboard of your CAPTCHA.

 // Retrieving the verification result